karttur/AI4SH-db/_posts/2024/2024-03-16-ai4sh-db_edna.markdown

 - Annelid (segmented worm subgroup)
 - Rotifer (wheel animal subgroup)

-As a baseline the listed taxonomic groups above will be recorded using two indexes:
+As a baseline the listed taxonomic groups will be recorded using two indexes:
 - richness (total number of species), and
 - Shannon's diversity index.

-In addition bacteria and fungi will be divided into functional guilds.
+In addition bacteria and fungi (and potentially other taxonomic groups) will be divided into predictive functional categories.

-Bacterial guilds:
+Bacterial predicted functions:
 - chemoheterotrophs,
 - N-fixers, and
 - human pathogenes.

-Fungal guilds:
+Fungal predicited functions:
 - Ectomycorrhizal,
 - Arbuscular mycorrhizal,
 - saprotrophs, and
 - plant pathogens.

-In addition the overall community dissimilarity will be recorded.
+In addition the overall community dissimilarity will be recorded (as a metadata as it does not reveal any taxa or function).

 ## Outline

 The tables of the schema _edna_ follows the principles of the [schema _wetlab_](../ai4sh-db_wetlab).

 The sample to analyse is always the mixed sample from each sample event, where either only the topsoil (0-20 cm) or both the topsoil and subsoil (20-50 cm) are analysed.
 If both are analysed, two metadata records (table _ednaanalysismeta_) must be created for the same sample.
-The metadata should also include the name and contact of the (certified/centralised) eDNA laboratory that analysed the sample.
-The schema thus also contains a table for registering the laboratories used by AI4SH (_laboratory_).
+The metadata should also include the name and contact of the (certified/centralised) eDNA laboratory that analysed the sample, all the individual methods in the process pipeline of the metabarcoding and the archive and accession code/id for the original sequence data.

+The schema thus also contains tables for registering the laboratories used by AI4SH (_laboratory_), the metabarcoding method pipeline (_metabarcodingpipeline_) and the nucleotide sequence archives (_nucleotidesequencearchive_) where the full sequence data are stored.

-Because the eDNA analysis includes both taxa ("form") and guild ("function"), there are two separate support tables that list the possible forms (table: _taxa_) and functions (table: _guild_) to register.
+Because the eDNA analysis includes both taxa ("form") and function, there are two separate support tables that list the possible forms (table: _taxa_) and functions (table: _function_) to register.
 These must be filled beforehand by the specialists responsible.
-Only entries recorded in the support tables will then be allowed in the two tables holding the final analysis results, _taxaheterogenity_ and _guildabundance_.
+Only entries recorded in the support tables will then be allowed in the two tables holding the final analysis results, _taxaheterogenity_ and _functionabundance_.
+Each entry into the support tables (_taxa_ and _function_) must also record the status of each entry - revealing if it is Compulsory (C), Recommended (R), Optional(O), Experimental(E) or Pending(P).

-The method applied for the identification of taxa and guilds, metabarcoding, include a number of steps once the sample is received by the laboratory:
+The steps forming the metabarcoding pipeline include:
 - extraction,
 - amplification,
 - purification,
 - sequencing, and
-- informatics mining.
+- bioinformatic treatment.

-The last step, informatics mining, requires a database against which the identified sequences are compared and the taxa identified.
+The last step, bioinformatic treatment, requires a database against which the identified sequences are compared and the taxa/functions identified.
 The method steps above and the database employed all influence the identified taxa, and should be registered with each analysis.
-In the schema _edna_ this is done in the table _ednaanalysismethod_.
-Each combination of the five (5) process step plus DNA library used must be registered.
-When registering, the combination is given a UUID that must then follow each sample where this precise sequence of methods is applied.
-If one process (or the DNA library) is changed, a new UUID must be registered and linked to the samples using this alternative (updated) chain of process methods.
+In the schema _edna_ this is done in the table _metabarcodingpipeline_.
+Each combination of the five (5) process step plus the nucleotide library used must be registered.
+When registering, the combination is given a UUID that must then follow each sample where this precise pipeline is applied.
+If one process (or the nucleotide library) is changed, a new UUID must be registered and linked to the samples using this alternative (updated) chain of process methods.
+It is possible to analyse the same sample using two different pipelines (e.g. just running the same sequence against an updated version of the nucleotide library).

+As the transport and storage of soil samples to be analysis for eDNA are influencing the results, there is a special table for registering the sample logistics at the laboratory side (_samplelogistics_).
+The handling associated with the field sampling side is recorded in the schema _samples_.

 ## Idea and objective

-Both the taxa (along with richness and Shannon's diversity) and the functional guilds are to some extent arbitrarily selected and defined.
-To allow other taxa and guilds to be added, the schema _edna_ is built up around support tables for _taxa_ and _guilds_.
-As stated above, the main table for recording biodiversity, _taxaheterogenity_, and functional guilds, _guildabundance_, can only be inserted with taxa and guilds defined in the support tables.
-This ensures that all added records are consistent while also allowing for novel taxa and guilds to be added.
+Both the taxa (along with richness and Shannon's diversity) and the functions are to some extent arbitrarily selected and defined.
+To allow other taxa and functions to be added, the schema _edna_ is built up around support tables for _taxa_ and _functions_.
+As stated above, the main table for recording biodiversity, _taxaheterogenity_, and functios, _functionabundance_, can only be inserted with taxa and functions defined in the support tables.
+This ensures that all added records are consistent while also allowing for novel taxa and functions to be added.

 ### DBML